Scenario Evaluation for Sustainable Agro-forestry Management (SESAM)

 The overall objective of the SESAM programme is to: Develop interdisciplinary participatory Scenario Evaluation Games (SEG) for supporting and enhancing social learning and action by actors involved in multi-level decision-making processes around the forest-water-people nexus, and understand their impact on participatory decision-making on water and (agro)forest landscape management.

-The SESAM programme will run from July 2019 to July 2015 and will be based on a case study approach and consists of 17 subprojects i.e. 2 postdoctoral projects (PD projects) and 15 PhD projects.
-The case studies originate from 7 countries, Indonesia, Kenya, Uganda, Suriname, Ecuador, Peru, and Brazil, and represent a diversity of distinct socio-cultural and political economic drivers of forest and water exploitation.
+The SESAM programme runs from July 2019 to July 2025 and is based on a case study approach.
+It consists of 17 subprojects i.e. 2 postdoctoral projects (PD projects) and 15 PhD projects.
+The case studies originate from 7 countries: Indonesia, Kenya, Uganda, Suriname, Ecuador, Peru, and Brazil.
+They represent a diversity of distinct socio-cultural and political economic drivers of forest and water exploitation.
+Two of the PhD projects will develop agent-based modes systematizing across the cases.
 Two PD projects will develop methodological tools to guide the PhD serious gaming research as well as perform a large cross-case study comparative analysis.